Swiss ski resorts struggle under the weight of snow

-The Alpine village of Zermat is under siege - not from tourists, but from the snow.
+The Alpine village of Zermatt is under siege - not from tourists, but from the snow.
 And several other resorts have been cut off because there's too much of the white stuff.
 (SRF/swissinfo,ch)

 Zermatt has been cut off again since Saturday night, and many of the 9,000 tourists stuck there will have to wait until Monday evening for a chance to leave.
 Helicopter services out of the resort are heavily subscribed.